Can I bring my Pet to Venice or Sarasota?

 No Exotic Animals please!

 When we are talking about “pet-friendly communities,” the main focus of the article is about dogs and cats.
+Whether you consider bringing your pet to a Condo Community or a gated community you need to check the pet rules first.
 If you want to bring your pet rattler or bird spider, you are moving into an uncharted territory which is not subject of this article.

 Most deed restricted communities are not too excited about your exotic roomers.
 Too many python owners released their "pets" in South Florida.
 Their caretakers simply could not handle them anymore.
 Or the meal for their 20-foot reptile "baby" became too expensive.
 Unfortunately, those snakes do not behave very well when hungry; or let's better say "they do behave like pythons" are supposed to do.
 So, forget about your python pet.